m-ferreira/Getting_and_Cleaning_Data_Assignment/README.md

 This is my project for the "Getting and Cleaning Data" online course from Coursera!

-The R file (run_analysis.R) countains the steps I made according to the instructions below:
+The R file (run_analysis.R) contains the steps I made according to the instructions below:

 You should create one R script called run_analysis.R that does the following.